-    I will be posting my workshop schedule as well as another reminder next week, and a call for participating bloggers to send me their workshop links beginning on July 27th (I'll also accept links whenever you all send them to me, up through August 4th.)
+I'll be posting my workshop schedule as well as another reminder on July 1st, and a call for participating bloggers to send me their workshop links beginning on July 12th (I'll also accept links whenever you all send them to me, up through July 20th.)

 Does anyone have any questions about LB&LI?
 If you do, please post them in comments.